NarmathaBala/vsts-extension-retrospectives/CONTRIBUTING.md

 CollaborationStateServiceUrl value to the App Service URL - `https://<RESOURCE_NAME_SUFFIX>.azurewebsites.net` and redeploy the extension.

-#### Considerations for the Backend

-Provided in this repo is the environment setup script.
-Running `env_setup.sh` spins up individual instances of the different Azure components for this extension.

 ## Style Guidelines for Backend Project

 Follow the coding guidelines here - [C# Coding Conventions (C# Programming Guide)](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions).